- Academic Affairs

 The Board of Regents limits eligibility for "in-state" to a narrowly defined group of students.
 If all the elements in the definition of "in-state" are not met, the student will be classified as "out-of-state," unless an established exception in the policy exists.

-The VIII-2.70 Policy on Student Classification for Admission and Tuition Purposes (please refer to the policies below) of the University System of Maryland contains residency requirements, procedures and appeal information.
+The VIII-2.70 Policy on Student Classification for Admission and Tuition Purposes of the University System of Maryland contains residency requirements, procedures, and appeal information.

 The Application for In-State Classification is only available to persons seeking admission to one of the programs at the University of Maryland, Baltimore (UMB) or students recently admitted to a UMB program who have not yet started classes.